Jasplet/jasplet.github.io/cv.md

 ## Awards and Recognition

+**2025.** Solicited Speaker at EGU 2025.
+Session GD7.2 Anisotropy from crust to core: Observations, models and implications.
+Talk title [Shear-wave attenuation anisotropy: a new constraint on mantle melt near the Main Ethiopian Rift](https://meetingorganizer.copernicus.org/EGU25/EGU25-11699.html)

-**2021** Runner-up, Best Talk.
+**2021.** Runner-up, Best Talk.
 British Geophysical Association Postgraduate Research in Progress

-**November 2020**.
-British Geophysical Association PhD paper of the month for Asplet _et al._, 2020.
+**November 2020.** British Geophysical Association PhD paper of the month for Asplet _et al._, 2020.

 ## Professional Service and Community Roles

-**2025-present**.
-Postdoc representative in Department of Earth Sciences.
+**2025-present.** Postdoc representative in Department of Earth Sciences.
 Sit on the research and departmental committees.

-**2023 - 2027**.
-Secretary to the International Union of Geodesy and Geophysics (IUGG) UK National Committee (2023-2027).
+**2023 - 2027.** Secretary to the International Union of Geodesy and Geophysics (IUGG) UK National Committee (2023-2027).

 **2020 - present.** Reviewer for journals including: Physics of the Earth and Planetary Interiors, Seismica, Geophysical Journal International, Journal of Volcanology and Geothermal Research, and Geochemistry, Geophysics, Geosystems.